-II.
-Pre-hearing conferences
+II: Pre-Hearing Conferences

-Rule 33: Conducting pre-hearing conferences
+Rule 33: Conducting Pre-Hearing Conferences

-- 1. Pre-hearing conferences will be conducted by a panel and may be held in person, by telephone conference or by some other method such as video chat platforms or digitally. - 2.
-The panel conducting a pre-hearing conference may make any order considered appropriate for the efficient conduct of the hearing and, without limitation, may do one or more of the following: - a) canvass the issues and assist the participants to clarify the issues; - b) consolidate all or part of the hearing with another hearing;
+Pre-hearing conferences will be conducted by a panel and may be held in person, by telephone conference, by video chat platform, or by some other electronic or digital means the Board determines is appropriate.

-- c) require a participant to produce for the Board or another participant, or allow the Board or another participant access to, any documents or other information which may be relevant to an issue or that may be submitted as evidence in the hearing; - d) require a participant to prepare and produce for the Board and other participants a list of witnesses and a written summary of the witnesses' evidence; - e) require a participant to prepare and produce for the Board and other participants Notice of an Expert Witness and a written summary of the evidence to be given by an expert witness; - f) require the experts who have been retained by the participants to confer, on a without prejudice basis, to determine issues, facts and opinions on which they agree and do not agree, - g) require participants to prepare and produce an agreed statement of facts; - h) require one or all participants to prepare and produce statements of issues, evidence and supporting argument and documentation, written summaries of evidence, expert reports or written submissions, or to produce documents, in advance of other participants; - i) require the participants to prepare and produce written submissions; - j) impose time limitations and terms and conditions on the production of documents, expert reports, agreed statements of facts, written submissions or any other process necessary for the fair and efficient management of the hearing; - k) schedule or reschedule dates for a hearing;
+- The panel conducting a pre-hearing conference may make any order considered appropriate for the efficient conduct of the hearing and, without limitation, may do one or more of the following: - a. canvass the issues and assist the participants to clarify the issues; - b. consolidate all or part of the hearing with another hearing; - c. require a participant to produce for the Board or another participant, or allow the Board or another participant access to, any documents or other information which may be relevant to an issue or that may be submitted as evidence in the hearing; - require a participant to prepare and produce for the Board and other participants a list of witnesses and a written summary of the witnesses' evidence; - e. require a participant to prepare and produce for the Board and other participants Notice of an Expert Witness and a written summary of the evidence to be given by an expert witness; - require the experts who have been retained by the participants to confer, on a without prejudice basis, to determine issues, facts and opinions on which they agree and do not agree; - g. require participants to prepare and produce an agreed statement of facts; - require one or all participants to prepare and produce statements of issues, evidence and supporting argument and documentation, written summaries of evidence, expert reports or written submissions, or to produce documents, in advance of other participants; - i. require the participants to prepare and produce written submissions; - j. impose time limitations and terms and conditions on the production of documents, expert reports, agreed statements of facts, written submissions or any other process necessary for the fair and efficient management of the hearing; - k. schedule or reschedule dates for a hearing; - I. require the attendance of a witness at a hearing; and